fontforge/fontforge/doc/sphinx/scripting/scripting-alpha.rst

      what the fstype setting is.
    * 4 => load all glyphs from the 'glyf' table of a ttc font (rather than only the glyphs used in the font picked).
+   * 8 => Report more error conditions
+   * 32 => Retain all recognized font tables that do not have a native format

 .. function:: Ord(string[,pos])